AI policy development for a voluntary regulatory landscape.

 ChatGPT, Copilot, Claude guardrails

-Practical governance for the AI tools NZ employees are already using, because generative AI adoption has outpaced policy development in most organisations.
+Practical governance for the AI tools NZ employees are already using.
 Covers approved platforms and licence terms, prohibited inputs including client data and iwi-sensitive information, output accuracy verification to mitigate hallucination risks, intellectual property considerations under the Copyright Act, and Fair Trading Act 1986 obligations for consumer-facing AI-generated content.

 AI Training & Capability Policy